 The application must be filled out in English

-No, while speaking French when applying is not mandatory, students are invited to register for a French language course (TEF certificate - all levels).
+No, while speaking French when applying is not mandatory, once admitted students are invited to register for a French language course (TEF certificate - all levels).

 See Supporting Documents information

-An email notification is sent to you to confirm your application has been successfully validated and your status will change to 'submitted' on the My Space page.
-If you do not receive an email receipt from us nor see this status change, this means that we may not have received your application.
-If any items are missing or if we have any questions or need further information, we will let you know at this stage.
+An email notification is sent to you to confirm your application has been successfully validated and inform you in which Admission Round your file will be processed.
+The message on your online application’s page will change to submitted and you will have access only to the PDF version of your application.
+If you do not receive an email receipt from us nor see this status change, your file may not have been correctly validated.
+Please log back into your file and double check that all sections are at 100%.

-Once you have submitted your application, you will no longer be able to modify it except for the "Personal Information" section.
-If invited to the interview, applicants may inform the Jury of other updates at that time (test scores, internships etc).
+Once you have submitted your application, you will no longer be able to modify your file.
+For any personal contact changes, please email firstname.lastname@example.org.
+If invited to the interview stage you may inform the Jury of other updates at that time (test scores, internships etc).